 For Kentuckians, the Red River Gorge is known and loved both for its climbing and trails.
-I am not a climber, nor should I be at a lowly 5’2, so I stuck to the trails on my recent visit.

 The Natural Bridge and Hanson’s Point Trails: Located in Natural Bridge State Park rather than the Red River Gorge, the Natural Bridge is a short but steeper hike from the parking lot in the Natural Bridge State Park.
 The Natural Bridge is what it sounds like—a bridge of sandstone connecting two ridges and carved out by the wind that you can hike across.
 From the top of the Natural Bridge, you can see Hanson’s Point—a local told me that the overlook was called this but I haven’t been able to confirm online.
 After crossing the Natural Bridge, you can head out to Hanson’s Point to get a view of the bridge from a distance.
 From here, we continued out to Lookout Point to watch the sunset.
 Lookout Point offers really nice views of the valley below, and is arguably the best spot in the Natural Bridge State Park to watch the sunset.

 Tip for Red River Gorge photos: I have heard that fog collects in the valley below the Natural Bridge and Hanson’s Point in the morning, both of which face the east, and it is a really cool place to shoot the sunrise above the clouds.

 Devil’s Staircase Trail: Located in the Natural Bridge State Park between Hanson’s Point and Lookout Point, this “staircase” will lead you deep into walls of rock.
 It’s a cool and short hike, but not if you have bad knees, don’t like heights, or are not steady footed.
 Honestly it’s amazing what this park will call a staircase.
 I can’t believe I did that stupid hike.